 - Decreasing Term Assurance: the amount you’re covered for decreases over the term of the policy.
 These policies are often used to cover a debt that reduces over time, such as a repayment mortgage as they will run hand in hand.
 This is the most common.

 - Increasing Term Assurance: the amount you’re covered for increases over the term of the policy, to keep up with inflation so that your family can make the most of the payment.

+The amount of cover you should take out really depends on what you are looking to cover.
 The more protection your life insurance policy offers, the higher your premium will be.

-Life Assurance plans typically have no cash in value at any time and cover will cease at the end of the term.
+*Life assurance plans typically have no cash in value at any time and cover will cease at the end of the term.
 If premiums stop, then cover will lapse.